-The then Central Electricity Generating Board (CEGB) applied for consent to build Wylfa power station in 1960 and a public inquiry commenced in 1961 to consider the application, with consent being given in late 1961.
+The then Central Electricity Generating Board (CEGB) applied for consent to build Wylfa power station in 1960 and a public inquiry commenced in 1961 to consider the application, with consent being given to build an 800MW power station in late 1961, later increasing to 1000MW and eventually 1180MW.
 In 1963, following various technical reports and site investigations, work began on the construction of the site and its two Magnox reactors.
 The main construction phase lasted through the 1960's.
-Wylfa was the last and largest of this design of reactor.
-The power station was officially commissioned in 1972.
+Wylfa was the last and largest of the eight Magnox nuclear power stations built in the United Kingdom, and was designed by Farmer and Dark, with William Holford and James Williamson and Partners providing architectural and engineering advice respectively.
+The landscape was designed by Dame Sylvia Crowe.
+The power station was officially commissioned on Friday 12th May 1972 by L Melvyn W Rosser, Chairmen of the Welsh Council.
 In 1973 the CEGB received a Financial Times Industrial Architecture Commendation for Industrial Design.
-The architects for the station were Farmer and Dark, and the landscape architect was Dame Sylvia Crowe.